long2ice/asynch/README.md

         assert ret == [(1,)]
 ```

-Using an instance of the `DictCursor` class to get results as a sequence of `dict`ionaries representing the rows of an executed query:
+Using an instance of the `DictCursor` class to get results as a sequence of `dict`ionaries representing the rows of an executed SQL query:

 ```python
 async def dict_cursor():